UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 The save location of QR codes have been changed.
 Links to QR codes in past order emails will stop working after updating, but QR codes in new orders will work fine.

 == Changelog ==

+= 1.4.1 =
+* [New PRO] Export Order Locations.
+* [New PRO] Custom Google Map Designs.
+* [New PRO] Custom Google Map Marker Icon.
+* [New PRO] Customer Saved Addresses.
+* [New PRO] Restrict Places Autocomplete to a specific country.
+* [New PRO] Shipping cost by distance.
+* [New] PRO version has been released!
+Dummy PRO options can be seen in the LPAC settings.
+* [Fix] Coordinates were not being retrieved when only "Billing Address 1" was selected for the Places Autocomplete field.

 = 1.4.0 =
 * [Change] BREAKING CHANGE: The save location of QR codes created for orders have been changed.
 Links to QR codes in past order emails will stop working after updating, but QR codes in new orders will work fine.